How to Install Sysdig on Debian (13, 12, 11)

 Replace my_container with your actual container name.
 This approach is particularly useful for debugging container-specific issues, since you see only events from processes inside that container rather than system-wide noise.

-Advanced Monitoring Commands
+Run Advanced Sysdig Monitoring Commands

 In addition to basic monitoring, Sysdig includes specialized chisels for file I/O analysis, network monitoring, and security investigations.
 These provide deeper insights than standard Linux tools.

-Monitor File I/O Activity
+Monitor File I/O with Sysdig

 The spy_file chisel shows files being accessed, the processes accessing them, and the actual data being read or written: